fenton1000/mf-portfolio-four-kerry-surf-school/README.md

 * Django version 3.2 documentation available at https://docs.djangoproject.com/en/3.2/.
 Django is the full-stack framework technology used to develop this project.

+* Python version 3.8 documentation available at https://docs.python.org/3.8/.
+Python is the backend programming language used in the Django full-stack framework technology used to develop this project.

 * Cloudinary documentation available at https://cloudinary.com/documentation.
 Cloudinary has been used as the remote persistent storage for media and static files on this project.

 * Bootstrap version 5.3 documentation available at https://getbootstrap.com/docs/5.3/getting-started/introduction/.
 Bootstrap has been used throughout this project to create page styles and components.